 Integration of TCGA datasets and GEO datasets for biomarker discovery

 Public DNA methylation microarray datasets of ESCC were carefully searched.
 The esophageal carcinoma methylation dataset from TCGA was firstly identified, with 84 ESCC tumors and 3 ESCC adjacent normal tissues, as well as 78 EAC tumors and 13 EAC adjacent normal tissues.
 In order to achieve better statistical power, we combined the ESCC and EAC adjacent normal tissues together as the control samples due to its similarity, which can be validated from PCA analysis (Supplementary Figure 1).
 As a result, 84 ESCC tumors tissues as well as 16 adjacent normal tissues were included for the discovery stage analysis.
 In addition, GSE52826 dataset from GEO database, with relatively small sample size (4 ESCC tumors and 8 adjacent normal tissues) was also utilized as the validation dataset[23].
-Based on our robust feature selection procedure described in Methods (Figure 1), cg15830431 (P=2.20 × 10-4), cg19396867 (P=3.60 × 10-4), cg20655070 (P=1.71 × 10-3), cg26671652 (P=5.77 × 10-4), cg27062795 (P=3.60 × 10-4) were selected for further validation.
+Based on our robust feature selection procedure and the primer design filtering for constructing the multiplex PCR reaction system, which was described in Methods (Figure 1), cg15830431 (P=2.20 × 10-4), cg19396867 (P=3.60 × 10-4), cg20655070 (P=1.71 × 10-3), cg26671652 (P=5.77 × 10-4), cg27062795 (P=3.60 × 10-4) were selected for further validation.
 It is shown that these five selected CpGsites were significantly hyper-methylated between the ESCC and adjacent normal tissues (Table 1).
 Moreover, the methylation status of these 5 CpGsites were also validated in another independent GEO dataset and showed similar results as in the TCGA dataset (Supplementary Table 1).
 In addition, all of these 5 CpGsites showed hypo-methylated state in the CD4+ and CD8+ T cells from healthy samples (Supplementary Table 1).
 Based on the above analysis, we believed that these 5 CpGsites would be potential biomarkers for the ESCC non-invasive diagnosis.
 As a result, we built a prediction model based on the logistic regression using all of the five predictors without adjustment for age, gender and other covariates, and yielding a great discrimination between ESCC and normal tissues (Sensitivity = 0.89, Specificity = 0.81, AUC = 0.87).
 To further evaluate and validate the diagnostic ability of these five CpGsites, we then conducted the validation study in another independent 94 paired ESCC and adjacent normal tissue samples in Chinese Han population.

 Methylation status validation of the 5 CpGsites with targeted bisulfite sequencing